 We hope you never believe this, and we hope no one ever makes you feel this way.
 Your growing baby is a part of your body and taking care of yourself as best you can is one of the very best things you can do your child.
 You matter mama, and you deserve your health and happiness – don’t ever forget that.

-For more information and inspiration – check out our campaign website.
+For more information and inspiration check out our Instagram account @baby2bodyofficial.